 Rhipsalis neves-armondii — Rice Cactus

 Rhipsalis neves-armondii is actually a hanging cactus.
 It’s a fascinating, spineless cactus formed by branching stems with short, rice-like joints.
-It is a tropical (Eh-PIH-fite) A plant that grows on another plant (typically…, meaning it grows in trees, gathering moisture and nutrients from the surrounding air.
-Epiphytes are not parasites and do not damage the trees they live on.
+It is a tropical (Eh-PIH-fite) A plant that grows on another plant (typically… More, meaning it grows in trees, gathering moisture and nutrients from the surrounding air.
+(Eh-PIH-fites) A plant that grows on another plant (typicall… More are not parasites and do not damage the trees they live on.
 While small, Rhipsalis neves-armondii grows upright, but at the 6-inch mark, the stems become pendant and form graceful, arching sprays, forming an airy plant.
 Cheery, white, bell-shaped blooms form in spring when the plant is given ample light.
 The blooms seem to glow in moonlight and are followed by small, white berries.